Thomas Moody (colonial officer)

-Colonel Thomas Moody Kt.
-(1779 – 1849) was a British geopolitical expert to the Colonial Office; Commander of the Royal Engineers in the West Indies; Home Secretary for Foreign Parliamentary Commissioners; Director of the British Royal Gunpowder Manufactory; and Director of the New Brunswick and Nova Scotia Land Company.
+Colonel Thomas Moody (1779–1849) was a British Colonial Office expert on the West Indies; Commander of the Royal Engineers in the West Indies; Home Secretary for Foreign Parliamentary Commissioners; Director of the British Royal Gunpowder Manufactory; and Inspector of British Gunpowder.

-Moody was knighted by France, by Louis XVIII, in the Order of Military Merit, for his service during the Napoleonic Wars, and by the Ottoman Empire in their Order of Glory.
-Moody and his friend Sir James Stirling offered in 1828 to colonise Australia using their own capital, but were prohibited from doing so by the British Government.
+Moody was knighted by France, by Louis XVIII, in the Order of Military Merit, for his service during the Napoleonic Wars, and by the Ottoman Empire in their Order of Glory, for his advice about the manufacture of gunpowder by the Ottoman Empire.
+Moody and his friend Sir James Stirling offered to colonise Australia using their own capital, but were prohibited from doing so by the British Government.

-Moody was the father of Major-General Richard Clement Moody (who was the founder of British Columbia and first British Governor of the Falkland Islands); and of Colonel Hampden Clement Blamire Moody CB (who was the Commander of the Royal Engineers in China during the Taiping Rebellion and Second Opium War).
+Moody was the father of a Major-General Richard Clement Moody (who was the founder of British Columbia and first British Governor of the Falkland Islands); and of Colonel Hampden Clement Blamire Moody CB (who was the Commander of the Royal Engineers in China during the Taiping Rebellion and Second Opium War).

-Family and early life
+Family

-Thomas Moody Junior was born in Arthuret, Longtown, Cumbria into a high church planter class family that had a history of military service, and who had included Jacobites who had fought Britain's Protestant monarchy, and who had in-common ancestry with George Washington, the founder and first President of the United States of America.
+Thomas Moody (the fourth) was born in Arthuret, Longtown, Cumbria, into an armigerous high church landed gentry family that had a history of military service, and who had included Jacobites, and who had in-common ancestry with George Washington, the founder and first President of the United States of America.

-He was the third son of the foreign food-commodity and gunpowder merchant Thomas Moody (1732 – 1796) by Barbara Blamire (1740 – 1806), who was the daughter of John Blamire of Buckhowbank (later Buckabank) Dalston, and was a cousin of William Blamire MP High Sheriff of Cumberland and of the poet Susanna Blamire.

-His eldest brother Charles inherited the family's trade of foreign food-commodities and of gunpowder.
-His other brother George, of Longtown, was a surgeon whose sixth son was the high church clergyman Clement Moody, Vicar of Newcastle.
+His middle brother George (1773 - 1844), of Longtown and later of Leeds, was a surgeon whose sixth son was the high church clergyman and theologian Clement Moody, Vicar of Newcastle.
 George Moody's daughter Jane married Lewis Alexander of Hopwood Hall, Halifax, West Yorkshire, who was the father of the barrister Robert Alexander FRS FSA.
-The daughter of George Moody's other daughter Anne Moody married Thomas Moody's grandson Colonel Richard Stanley Hawks Moody.
+The granddaughter of George Moody's other daughter Anne Moody married Thomas Moody's grandson Colonel Richard Stanley Hawks Moody.

+Thomas Moody (the fourth)'s eldest brother Charles Senior (1771 – 1830), of Longtown, inherited the family's trade of foreign food-commodities.
+Charles Moody Senior married, on 19 November 1801, Jane Forster (1764 – 1841), and both are buried at Arthuret.
+They had two children, the West Indies planter Charles Moody Junior (1796 - 1818) who died at Demerara during January 1818, and Barbara (1803 – 1820), both of whom died unmarried and without issue.

+Arms of Colonel Thomas Moody (1779–1849), shown over the name of his grandson Commander Thomas Barrington Moody (b.
+1848), Royal Navy.